HSF/hsf.github.io/howto.md

 in there.
 It is important to fill the field `open: true`.
 This field allows to only show positions that aren't filled yet.

-### Sharing and testing drafts
-You can either use the github approach of forking a repository, do your changes there and make a pull request.
-Or if you want to store the draft into the main repository directly, you can put it into the `_drafts/` folder.
-Adding `--drafts` to the command line of jekyll allows you to render them locally.
-Once happy, `git mv` it into the `_posts/` directory and publish to the official repository.

 ## Technical details

 ### Page templates

-As of writing, this website contains the following page templates:
+As of writing, this website contains the following page templates for wider usage:

  * default - every page inherits from this
- * event
+ * event - to be used for events
- * job_summary
- * job
+ * job - to be used for job postings
- * newsletter
+ * newsletter - to be used for news items
- * page
- * plain
+ * plain - to be used for standard contents

 ### Menu bar and automatization
 The menu bar is defined in `default.html`, from which all page layouts inherit.